masc-ucsc/docs/docs/pyrope/04-variables.md

 Pyrope does not specify the attributes, the compiler flow specifies them.
-Reading or writing attributes should not affect a logical equivalence check, but they can affect the quality of results AND assertion/debug statements.
+Reading attributes should not affect a logical equivalence check.
+Writing attributes can have a side-effect because it can change bits use for wrap/saturate or change pins like reset/clock in registers.
+Additionally, attributes can affect assertions, so they can stop/abort the compilation.
-Since attributes can affect assertions, they can stop/abort the compilation.
-In a way, if the program compiles with attributes (no assertion failure), dropping all the attributes should result in an equivalent program although it may be less efficient.

-Attributes are simple identifiers that start with `$`.
 The are three operations that can be done with attributes: set, check, read.

 * Set: when associated to a variable type in the left-hand-side of an assignment or directly accessed.
 If a variable definition, this binds the